Thin-Equation/FinFlow/README.md

-# FinFlow - Financial Document Processing System
+# FinFlow - Financial Document Processing Platform

-A financial document processing and analysis platform built with Google's Agent Development Kit (ADK) and Google Cloud services.
+A production-ready financial document processing and analysis platform built with Google's Agent Development Kit (ADK) and Google Cloud services.

 ## Overview
 FinFlow is an intelligent system that analyzes, processes, and extracts insights from financial documents using multiple specialized agents.
 The system leverages Google Document AI for document processing, BigQuery for data storage, and Vertex AI Gemini models for intelligent processing.

+This project provides a complete end-to-end integration of all agent components into a production-level implementation with multiple deployment options, comprehensive testing, and robust configuration management.

 ## Features
 - Multi-agent architecture for specialized document processing tasks